WHAT IS PURPLE GARNET?

 Purple Garnet Properties

-What Does Purple Garnet Mean?
+What Does Purple Garnet Represent?

-Is Purple Garnet a Birthstone?
+Is Purple Garnet considered a Birthstone?

-Purple Garnet Facts
+Fun Facts About Purple Garnet

-• Purple garnet is natural and untreated.
+- It is natural and untreated.